 - If the breast implant is placed behind the muscle, there is improved visualization of the breast tissue during mammography.

 - Decreased visibility and palpability of the implant.

 Implants in front of the muscle have the following advantages:

 - Better fill of the loose skin.
 Sometimes this can eliminate the need for a breast lift.

 - Less movement of the implant with pectoralis major flexion.

-What type of implant is right for me?
+What type of Breast Implants is right for me?

 There are several options available for breast implants.
 The most frequently used breast implants in 2005 were smooth, round and saline filled.
 On November 17,

 2006, the FDA lifted restrictions on the use of silicone gel breast implants.
 Since then the use of silicone gel filled breast implants has increased so that

 currently the use of saline breast implants and silicone breast implants is close to equal.